OWASP/wrongsecrets/README.md

 -   Docker [Install from here](https://docs.docker.com/get-docker/)
 -   Minikube [Install from here](https://minikube.sigs.k8s.io/docs/start/)

-The K8S setup currently is based on using Minikube for local fun:
+The K8S setup currently is based on using Minikube for local fun.
+You can use the commands below from the root of the project:

 ```bash
     minikube start